Posted by: Kaplan Real Estate Education

 Complete and pass 75 hours of basic appraisal education, which includes three courses:

 The Trainee Appraiser level does not have an experience requirement.
 Each Trainee Appraiser must be supervised to get the required hours of experience before applying for the Licensed Residential Appraiser level.
 Locating a certified appraiser is a very important step to becoming an appraiser.
 The trainee and supervisory appraiser must keep a log of work completed that will be reviewed when the trainee applies for any license to the state regulatory body.
-Effective January 1, 2015, all new Trainee (Beginning) Appraisers and Supervisory Appraisers are required to complete an approved Supervisor/Trainee course before they will be able to log experience hours.

 The national criteria do not require a license, so application is not mandated.
 However, check with your state to see if they have additional requirements for this level.